aylei/kubectl-debug/README.md

 Put simply - if you can successfully issue the command `kubectl exec` to a container in your cluster then `kubectl-debug` will work for you!
 Detail: `kubectl-debug` reuses the privilege of the `pod/exec` sub-resource to do authorization, which means that it has the same privilege requirements as the `kubectl exec` command.

-The processes in the debug-agent container run as root and the debug-agent container is configured with 'privileged: true' - some clusters (such as OpenShift) may not allow either of these practices by default.
+The processes in the debug-agent container run as `root` and the debug-agent container is configured with `privileged: true` - some clusters (such as OpenShift) may not allow either of these practices by default.

 # Auditing / Security